It is time to change the narrative at The Village at Black Creek.

 Our school programs are undergoing a review by Indigenous education consultants to ensure that the stories we tell and the way that historical information is shared reflects the perspectives of the Haudenosaunee and Anishinaabeg peoples who have lived on the land now known as Toronto for centuries.

 As the initial research phase of the Changing the Narrative project comes to a close, work is beginning on a permanent exhibit and series of installations.
-Created collaboratively with five First Nations, the installations will weave Indigenous voices and perspectives throughout the Village.
+Created collaboratively with five First Nations, these installations will weave Indigenous voices and perspectives throughout The Village.

 We are working with historians of Toronto’s Black community to learn more about the region’s Black citizens in the 1800s and are hoping to include this information in our interpretation soon.